metriport/metriport/README.md

 ### **Environment Setup**

-First, you'll need to create and configure a deployment config file: `/infra/config/prod.ts`.
+1. You'll need to create and configure a deployment config file: `/infra/config/prod.ts`.
 You can see `example.ts` in the same directory for a sample of what the end result should look like.
 Optionally, you can setup consig files for `staging` and `sandbox` deployments.
 Then, proceed with the deployment steps below.

+2. Configure the Connect Widget environment variables to the subdomain and domain you'll be hosting the API at in the config file: `connect-widget/app/.env.production`.

 ### **Deployment Steps**